History of Bangladesh (1971–present): Mujib Year and Golden jubilee

-For the year 2021, the "Bangla50" initiative launched to celebrate 50 years of independence from Pakistan and is called in Bengali সুবর্ণ জয়ন্তী; Subarṇa jaẏantī, with a logo that spells "BD50".
-Several celebration programs will be held in countries including India, Russia, Germany, Sweden, Hungary, Poland, Nepal and Bhutan.
+In 2021, the "Bangla50" initiative was launched to celebrate 50 years of independence from Pakistan and in Bengali is called, "সুবর্ণ জয়ন্তী; Subarṇa jaẏantī" with a logo that spells "BD50".
+Several celebration programs were held in countries including India, Russia, Germany, Sweden, Hungary, Poland, Nepal and Bhutan.

 2021 Bangladesh communal violence

-From 13 to 19 October 2021, Muslim mobs instigated communal violence against Hindu communities across Bangladesh during the Durga Puja festival.
-More than 50 temples and makeshift worship arrangements were vandalized all over Bangladesh According to ASK aka Ain o Salish Kendra (আইন ও সালিশ কেন্দ্র) - a Bangladeshi legal aid and human rights organization; With 3,679 attacks in 9 years (between January 2013 and September 2021), Bangladesh’s Hindus at ‘regular threat’ of violence.
+From 13 to 19 October 2021 Muslim mobs instigated communal violence against Hindu communities across Bangladesh during the Durga Puja festival.
+More than 50 temples and makeshift worship arrangements were vandalized all over Bangladesh According to ASK aka Ain o Salish Kendra (আইন ও সালিশ কেন্দ্র) – a Bangladeshi legal aid and human rights organization; With 3,679 attacks in 9 years (between January 2013 and September 2021), Bangladesh's Hindus at ‘regular threat’ of violence.

 The Bangladesh government deployed paramilitary Bangladesh Border Guards forces in 22 of the 64 administrative districts of Bangladesh to quell violence against the Hindu community.
 As of 22 October 2021, at least 11 people have been killed across the country, including 7 Hindus, in the "worst communal violence in years" as termed by The New York Times.

+Smart Bangladesh

+2024 Bangladeshi general election

+In January 2024, Prime Minister Sheikh Hasina secured her fourth straight term in Bangladesh's controversial general election, which was boycotted by the main opposition Bangladesh Nationalist Party.

+July Revolution

+The July Revolution was a mass uprising in Bangladesh in 2024.
+It began as a quota reform movement to reform the quota rule regarding government jobs, after the Supreme Court of Bangladesh invalidated the government's 2018 circular regarding job quotas in the public sector.
+It began in early June 2024 and was led by the Students Against Discrimination.
+By early August, the movement evolved into a non-cooperation movement, ultimately leading to the ouster of the prime minister, Sheikh Hasina, who fled to India.

+2024 Bangladesh quota reform movement

+The 2024 Bangladesh quota reform movement, was a series of anti-government and pro-democracy protests in Bangladesh, spearheaded primarily by university students.
+Initially focused on restructuring quota-based systems for government job recruitment, the movement expanded against what many perceive as an authoritarian government when they carried out the July massacre of protestors and civilians, most of whom were students.

+Non-cooperation movement (2024)

+The non-cooperation movement, also known as the one-point movement, was a pro-democratic disinvestment movement and mass uprising against the Awami League-led government of Bangladesh, initiated within the framework of the 2024 Bangladesh quota reform movement.
+The sole demand of this movement was the resignation of Prime Minister Sheikh Hasina and her cabinet.
+Later Hasina was forced to resign and exile to India.